icco/nanowrimo/2013/novel.md

 Neo San Francisco, 2050

+## Chapter 1

 > "Under the thinning fog the surf curled and creamed, almost without sound, like a thought trying to form inself on the edge of consciousness." -- Raymond Chandler, The Big Sleep

-> "I want to eat all the neighborhoods." -- https://twitter.com/KarlTheFog/status/392804950264143872

-## Chapter 1

 A young man stood on the beach.
 He slowly breathed, his breath visible in the cold as if he was smoking a cigar.
 The fog was everywhere, it apparently used to burn off, but now it just hung there.